Statistical Analysis of the Extensive Cancellation Algorithm for Passive Radar Using an Imperfect Reference Signal: Introduction

-Specifically, the novel contributions are the following: \begin{enumerate} \item An interpretation of the Extensive Cancellation Algorithm (ECA) of \cite{colone_multistage_2009} as an approximate Maximum Likelihood technique. \item A proof of parameter identifiability and consistency of the parameter estimates for a class of stochastic processes. \item A high-SNR analysis of the ECA estimates of the delay/Doppler parameters and/or the target location and velocity.
-An explicit expression of the covariance matrix of the estimation error is given, and it is interpreted as the sum of the Cramér-Rao lower Bound (CRB) of the parameter estimates assuming a perfect knowledge of the transmitted waveform and the excess contribution due to noise in the reference channels. \item A compact expression for the CRB that involves only the parameters of interest (delay and Doppler). \item Based on the above, explicit guidelines for the SNR in the RC in order for the parameter estimates to achieve the mentioned CRB. \end{enumerate} Further, it is demonstrated how to extend the estimation method and the analysis to the case of long observation times and/or fast targets, which results in non-negligible variations in the time-delay parameter(s) over the observation interval.
-The paper is organized as follows:
+The purpose of the present contribution is to study the estimation accuracy rather than to propose a new algorithm, and we focus on the ECA-based DPD approach as described above.
+The novel contributions are summarized as follows: \begin{enumerate} \item An interpretation of the Extensive Cancellation Algorithm (ECA) of \cite{colone_multistage_2009} as an approximate Maximum Likelihood technique. \item A proof of parameter identifiability and consistency of the parameter estimates for a class of stochastic processes. \item A high-SNR analysis of the ECA estimates of the delay/Doppler parameters and/or the target location and velocity.
+An explicit expression of the covariance matrix of the estimated target parameters is given, and it is interpreted as the sum of the CRLB assuming a perfect knowledge of the transmitted waveform and the excess contribution due to noise in the reference channels. \item A compact expression for the CRLB that involves only the parameters of interest (delay and Doppler), and not other unknowns related to amplitude or direct path and clutter interference. \item Based on the above, explicit guidelines for the SNR in the RC in order for the parameter estimates to achieve the mentioned CRLB.
+This is useful to set requirements on, for example, the antenna gain and the receiver electronics such that noise in the RC does not significantly deteriorate the estimation of the target parameters. \end{enumerate} We remark that the results on parameter identifiability and the compact CRLB formulation is applicable also to the case where the transmitted waveform is perfectly known, referred to as \emph{noise radar} \cite{Savci_etal_NoiseRadarOverview_MAES2020,galati_signal_2022,AnkeletalNoiseRadarIET2023}.